syedasif27/glusterfs-iredmail/aristo-iredmail-failover-setup.md

 SHOW MASTER STATUS;
 ```

-### Step 4: Configure each server as a slave of the other
+### Step 4: Configure each server as a slave of the other for according to the master's status

 On Server 1: